DreamCloudWalker/ThreeBody/README.md

 # ThreeBody
-three body problem simulate in salute to LiuCixin
+Three body problem simulate in salute to LiuCixin

+You can also get the latest code from my other repository three-body-cn.github.io, or open https://three-body-cn.github.io directly.